tyler-kunce/meet/README.md

 **Scenario:** User can install the meet app as a shortcut to their device Home Screen.
 Given a user has a personal device, when the app is installed, then a shortcut can be added to the Home Screen.

+# Utilization of Serverless Functions
+By utilizing serverless functions, the Meet app is able to streamline user access and manage OAuth security in tandem with the Google Calendar API and the application itself.
+The use of serverless functions provides developers and users with advantages in cost-effectiveness, scalability, and management of the backend processes providing developers more time to focus on code.

 ##**Display Charts Visualizing Event Details**
 As a user, I should be able to view event details in a chart format, so that I can consume information more easily.